This article explains how you can set up and manage a company pension plan with Personio Payroll.

 - Click Edit.

-- Fill in the required attributes.
+- Fill in the necessary attributes correctly.
 See information about attributes and Best Practice examples.

 - Set an effective date and save your entries.